 In Hong Kong, the Devialet Phantom is, in audiophile terms, ubiquitous.
-At HMV in Causeway Bay the French company enjoys a fully branded room.
-At the airport’s Sound&Vision store the now familiar halo stand casts a long shadow over several rows of headphones and portable loudspeakers.
-A senior sales assistant tells me that the Silver Phantom is a strong seller but that, carry-on baggage restrictions means it often takes a buyer two separate trips to acquire a pair.
+At HMV in Causeway Bay, the French company enjoys a fully-branded room.
+At the airport’s Sound&Vision store, the now familiar halo stand casts a long shadow over several rows of headphones and portable loudspeakers.
+A senior sales assistant tells me that the Silver Phantom is a strong seller but that, carry-on baggage restrictions mean it often takes a buyer two separate trips to acquire a pair.

-The Phantom can parse an Bluetooth input signal but it’s far, far more than a Bluetooth loudspeaker.
+The Phantom can parse a Bluetooth input signal but it’s far, far more than a Bluetooth loudspeaker.
 Synchronising two units as a stereo pair using the Dialog router delivers unto us sound quality that will rival numerous similarly-priced passive loudspeakers driven by an outboard amplifier.
-As we discovered earlier this year, the Silver Phantoms’ low frequency mining and front-to-back imaging betters a pair of Expert 200-fuelled KEF LS50.
+As we discovered earlier this year, the Silver Phantoms’ low-frequency mining and front-to-back imaging better a pair of Expert 200-fuelled KEF LS50.
 Put that in yr pipe and smoke it.

 At the Hong Kong High-End show, Devialet representative Julien Bergère was on hand to talk us through the v2 ASIC innards of the recently announced Gold Phantom and how its development informed the Expert Pro series introduced by Bergère in Sydney a mere two weeks ago, which in turn fed back into honing the Gold’s higher output power and lower distortion.